bitpesa/api-documentation/transaction-flow.md

 ### Metadata

-Similarly to the sender, you can store any kind of information to the transaction, usually the local ID for the transaction within your system.
+Similarly to the sender, you can store any kind of information to the transaction.
 If you don't wish to store anything leave the field empty: `{}`

+### External ID

+External ID is an optional field that allows you to add a custom ID for the transaction, should you wish to link it to a transaction within your own local system.
+This internal reference value will be displayed in your transaction reports.

+If an `external_id` is present when transactions are created, we will validate whether it is a duplicate in our system or not.
+This functionality provides a safeguard against transactions being assigned the same `external_id`.
+If a duplicate is found, an error will be returned along with the corresponding transaction.

+Once an `external_id` has been set, it can be used to find transactions using the `GET v1/transactions` endpoint, with `external_id` parameter included as a string.
+For example: `GET v1/transactions?external_id=806ec63a`

 ## Transaction object